How to structure your site architecture for SEO

 Future trends and considerations

-• Semantic search and topic modelling: designing architecture for entity-based relevance.
+• Semantic search and topic modeling: designing architecture for entity-based relevance.

 • Privacy and tracking changes: how analytics and measurement may affect architecture decisions.